How Are the Value of Uninsured Motorist Cases Determined?

 Depending on the terms of your auto insurance policy, you likely file a demand for arbitration or take them to court and walk a jury through all of your damages so they have no choice but to arrive at the figure that you tell them.

 What's The Difference Between A Lawsuit And Arbitration?

 One important difference is that both sides must agree to arbitration in the first place.
 By contrast, you can compel another party to appear in court for a lawsuit.
 Another distinction relates to process, both sides can delineate much of the rules in arbitration whereas they are already in set in stone in court.
 Finally, one thing that court and arbitration have in common is that decisions in both are enforceable.

 Want To Know How Best To Fight Insurance Companies?

-Rosenfeld Injury Lawyers has a long history battling insurance companies to get the relief that Illinois personal injury victims deserve especially after an uninsured motorist incident.
+Rosenfeld Injury Lawyers LLC has a long history battling insurance companies to get the relief that Illinois personal injury victims deserve especially after an uninsured motorist incident.
 We can help you too.
 Contact us to learn about how we can represent you in front of an insurance company!

 For additional information see the following pages:

 - Are There Any Illinois Laws That Address Uninsured Motorist Accidents?

 - Can I Just File A Claim With My Insurance Company Instead Of Going to The Other Party?

 - Can I Pursue An Uninsured Motorist Claim Even If I Was Driving Someone Else?